Kathy Parkison Reflects on Her Fulbright

 Our task was stone work.
 First you must sift the stone/sand mixture to isolate out the sand.
 Sifting took much of one day.
 Then you begin the mortar process by throwing water onto the stones (so the mortar will stick).
 And then comes the actual ‘slinging’ of the mortar into the joints.

 Each group had their own set of chores.
 For the mud group, first you mix the water and straw into the dirt and get it to the right consistency.
 Once the mud is mixed, then you wet the walls with a paintbrush and water so the mud will adhere.
 Then you have the fun chore of putting the mud onto the walls by hand.
 I do believe the students and faculty alike enjoyed that part.

 In addition to working with CHwB, the Fulbright trip emphasized touring the wonders of the country.
-As an ancient civilization, Serbia had Roman ruins, beautiful cities, and order malegra online.
+As an ancient civilization, Serbia had Roman ruins, beautiful cities, and lovely monasteries and nunneries.
 There was even a very early civilization, the earliest in Europe (about 9500 BCE) located at Lepenski Vir on the Danube.

 Lastly the trip included soft diplomacy through visits with government officials, faculty members at various institutions, embassy officials, ministry officials and fellow Fulbrighters across the country.
 Takeaways from these visits include: All of them emphasizing that the war mongering past of Serbia is in the past; a true desire to be good citizens of the world; a wish for closer ties with the US and US businesses; a desire to join the EU, a love of their country and a desire to share it with all of us.